 Buying Flowers for Your Garden

 In addition to the sunlight and soil conditions in your yard, you will also need to know the United States Department of Agriculture (USDA) plant hardiness zone in which you live.
-The USDA divided the country into 11 growing zones.
+The USDA divided the country into 11 hardiness zones.
 Each zone has an average winter temperature that is 10 degrees above or below the next zone.

 When you do make your buying decisions, you can purchase seeds, young potted plants or bare-root stock, which is a dormant form of the plant.
-Depending on the plant, seeds can be planted directly into the garden, or they can be started during the winter by planting them in seed-starter kits and then transplanting them in the spring.
+Depending on the plant, seeds can be sown directly into the garden, or they can be started during the winter by sowing them in seed-starter kits and then transplanting them in the spring.
 Transplant young plants and bare-root stock directly into the garden.

 The seed packet or the information that comes with the plant will provide the planting information you will need.
 It will list the USDA hardiness zone, the light and soil requirements and the recommended spacing between plants.